 Most stores that accept checks will also scan them through a Certegy or TeleCheck machine.
 These companies provide check scanning services that assess the check’s riskiness.
 This protects the business against losing money accepting a bad check and protects checks writers from fraud.
 But, on rare occasions, these systems could reject a perfectly good check.
 In that case, you’ll have to call the company to find out what the problem is.
 If you’d rather bypass the aforementioned check scanning services altogether, take a peek at our list of stores that don’t use TeleCheck or Certegy to help you decide where to shop when you’re going to pay by check.

+Does Target cash checks?
+No. Does Target accept checks?
+Yes.
 The good news is that you can use a check to pay for your purchase in any Target store.
 Bad news?
 That’s about all you can do with checks at Target.
-Target won’t cash your checks for you, but if you do need a check cashed, there are at least 20 other grocery stores and superstores that do.
+Target won’t cash your checks for you, but if you do need a check cashed, there are many other stores that do.